techqueria/website/content/english/support-us/software-sponsor/donut.md

 Launch coffee, lunch, mentorship, or job shadowing programs in just seconds.
 Donut introduces people who don’t know each other well on teams of all sizes via direct message, and encourages them to meet or chat remotely.

-- Create multiple Slack pairing channels for different office locations, teams, or interests, like #sf-coffee-buddies or #pingpong-roulette.
+- Create multiple Slack pairing channels for different office locations, teams, or interests
-- Customize intro messages, frequency, or group size.
+- Customize intro messages, frequency, or group size
-- Get insights on your team’s connections.
+- Get insights on your team’s connections
-- Welcome new hires, and introduce them to onboarding buddies or other teammates.
+- Welcome new members, and introduce them to onboarding buddies or other teammates

 ## Sponsorship